zarkhodamoradi/Micropragrammed-Computer-Morris-Mano/README.md

 Microprogrammed Computer Design in Logisim

 Overview

-This project is a microprogrammed computer designed in Logisim, based on the principles outlined in Morris Mano's book [insert book title].
+This project is a microprogrammed computer designed in Logisim, based on the principles outlined in Morris Mano's book .
 The microprogrammed computer serves as a basic educational tool for understanding computer architecture and microprogramming concepts.

 Features
 Microprogrammed Control Unit: Utilizes microinstructions to control the execution of instructions.